 I don’t know about you, but I hate weighing myself.
 The numbers never say what I want them to.
 Sure, it is exciting when you see the number go down.
 However, that doesn’t always happen.
 Today, let’s talk about five ways to measure weight loss without a scale.

 If you are working out hard and following a clean diet, your body will change.
 You don’t need a scale to tell you whether or not you are getting fit.
 Try tracking your progress in these alternative ways.

 This is my favorite way to track weight loss without numbers.
 Every week, or at the beginning and end of a 4-week challenge, take photographs of yourself.
 Take shots from every angle (front, back, side, side).
-Wear clothing that is revealing and does not manipulate your body too much (i.e. it should not flatten your stomach).
+Wear clothing that are revealing and do not manipulate your body too much (i.e. it should not flatten your stomach).
 Also, try to take photos at the same time of day and in the same lighting for a true comparison.
 Tracking your progress this way is great because you can actually see how your body is changing.

 If you want to check your weight loss without measuring anything, step into an old pair of pants.
 If they fit or are loose, you are on the right track!